Longhorn Ballroom

 The Longhorn Ballroom returned to brief infamy in 1990, when 2 Live Crew refused to go on stage for a scheduled show, resulting in fights among their fans and police.

 Dallas soul stalwart Johnnie Taylor released a live video filmed at the Longhorn in 1997.

 Bobby Patterson, who claims in the introduction to his KKDA radio show to be "able to leap the Longhorn Ballroom in a single bound," recorded a live album there in 2002.

-From October 1996 to February 2017 it was owned and operated by Raul Ramirez who also operated the restaurant Raul's Corral Mexican Restaurant adjacent to the ballroom.
+From October 1996 to February 2017 it was owned and operated by Raul and Rosalinda Ramirez who also operated the restaurant Raul's Corral Mexican Restaurant adjacent to the ballroom.
 In 2017, restorations were made to the historic venue and it reopened for a time as a special events venue then closed in 2019 due to the Covid-19 pandemic.

-The Longhorn Ballroom was purchased out of bankruptcy in 2022 is currently in the process of becoming an official landmark with the Texas Historic Commission as well as the National Register of Historic Places.
-It will reopen in March of 2023 with a nod to the past by hosting multi-Grammy winners, Asleep at the Wheel, and Emmy Lou Harris to name a few.
+The Longhorn Ballroom was purchased out of bankruptcy in 2022 and reopened March 30, 2023 with Asleep at the Wheel.
+In attendance for the reopening were the Ramirez’s as well as the families of Dewey Groom and Bob Wills.
+On March 31, 2023, the venue hosted Old Crow Medicine Show, with a guest appearance by Robert Earl Keen.
+On April 1, 2023, Morgan Wade and Lucero played the newly reopened stage.

+After an 18 month designation process the Longhorn Ballroom was recognized with an official listing on the National Register of Historic Places on February 1, 2024.
+Proprietor Edwin Cabaniss made the announcement from the stage as the ballroom hosted Bob Wills’ Texas Playboys, under the direction of Jason Roberts.
+The crowd included representatives from the Bob Wills Foundation, The Texas Dance Hall Preservation, the Texas Music Office as well as three generations of the Wills family.
+D Magazine covered the announcement, here.